mattiadg/FBK-Fairseq-ST/README.md

 # FBK-fairseq-ST

+This code is not maintained any more!
+Please follow [the new repository](https://github.com/mgaido91/FBK-fairseq-ST) that is currently maintained.

 FBK-fairseq-ST is an adaptation of [FAIR's fairseq](https://github.com/pytorch/fairseq) for direct speech translation.
 This repo is no longer active, you should refer to [this fork](https://github.com/mgaido91/FBK-fairseq-ST) under development.